-The compensation committee believes that a portion of an executive officer's compensation should be tied to the achievement of the company's performance goals in the form of an annual non-equity incentive cash bonus, in order to reward performance and overall company success.
-B&G Foods' annual bonus plan provides for annual cash incentive awards to be made to our executive officers and senior managers upon our company's attainment of pre-set adjusted EBITDA objectives.
-However, no annual bonuses are paid unless excess cash for the fiscal year is positive.
-Adjusted EBITDA targets under the annual bonus plan may be reset periodically within a fiscal year by the compensation committee to take into account acquisitions and other unplanned events.
+The compensation committee believes that a portion of an executive officer's compensation should be tied to the achievement of the company's and that individual's performance goals in the form of an annual non-equity incentive cash bonus, in order to reward performance and overall company success.
+B&G Foods' annual bonus plan provides for annual cash incentive awards to be made to our executive officers and senior managers, with an amount equal to 25% of the target bonus award based upon individual performance objectives set by the compensation committee in the case of executive officers (and by management in the case of senior managers) and the remainder of the annual bonus award based upon company-wide adjusted EBITDA objectives.
+For the purpose of determining whether adjusted EBITDA objectives have been achieved, adjusted EBITDA is determined after giving effect to any acquisitions completed during the year, provided that the benefit of any such acquisitions is reduced by acquisition financing costs incurred during the year to finance such acquisitions.
+No annual bonuses are paid unless excess cash for the fiscal year is positive and the threshold adjusted EBITDA target has been achieved.
+Adjusted EBITDA targets under the annual bonus plan may be reset periodically within a fiscal year by the compensation committee to take into account acquisitions, divestitures and other unplanned events.
 Executives generally must be employed on the last day of a plan year to receive an annual bonus award, however, the compensation committee, at its discretion, may prorate awards in the event of certain circumstances such as the executive's promotion, demotion, death or retirement.

-The amount of the annual award to each executive is based upon a percentage of the executive's or senior manager's annualized base salary, with such percentage varying depending upon the level of adjusted EBITDA as compared to threshold, target and maximum adjusted EBITDA performance objectives as set forth in the table below.
-Beginning with the 2012 annual bonus plan, the compensation committee significantly increased the level of difficulty to achieve the threshold, target and maximum performance objectives.
-In recognition of the increased performance expectations, the committee also increased the target bonus award from 50% of a full bonus to 85% of a full bonus.
-The maximum bonus award as a percentage of salary has not been increased.
+The amount of the annual award each executive is eligible to receive is based upon a percentage of the executive's or senior manager's annualized base salary, with such percentage varying depending upon the level of adjusted EBITDA as compared to threshold, target and maximum adjusted EBITDA performance objectives as set forth in the table below and each executive's or senior manager's attainment of individual performance objectives.

-a Percentage of Base Salary
+Annual Bonus Award as a Percentage of Base Salary

-Name Threshold (No Bonus) Target (85% Bonus) Maximum (Full Bonus)
+Name Threshold (No Bonus) Target (50% Bonus) Maximum (Full Bonus)

-David L. Wenner 0% 85% 100%
+Robert C. Cantwell 0% 100% 200%

-Robert C. Cantwell 0% 60% 70%
+Thomas P. Crimmins 0% 60% 120%

-Vanessa E. Maskal 0% 60% 70%
+Scott E. Lerner 0% 60% 120%

-Scott E. Lerner 0% 60% 70%
+Vanessa E. Maskal 0% 60% 120%

-William F. Herbes 0% 60% 70%
+William F. Herbes 0% 60% 120%